mkostrun/UBASIC-PLUS/README.md

 ## UBASIC PLUS

-uBasic Plus is combines 'uBasic with strings' with elements of 'CHDK' version of uBasic.
+uBasic Plus combines 'uBasic with strings' with elements of 'CHDK' version of uBasic.
 It adds the following functionalities:
 - config.h, configuration which allows user to select which features they want in their uBasic build